deeptirokkam/ProteinParameters/README.md

 # ProteinParameters
-A R package to calculate commonly used protein parameters such as molecular weight, theoretical pI, extinction coefficient, and E1%.
+An R package to calculate commonly used protein parameters such as molecular weight, theoretical pI, extinction coefficient, and E1%.
 Can be used to calculate values for a large number of sequences simultaneously.

 # Installation
 Install and load the following packages